Catherine Seton: Early life

 Catherine Josephine Seton was born in 1800, on Staten Island, New York, the fourth of five children of William Magee and Elizabeth Ann Bayley Seton.
 Both her maternal grandmother and an aunt who had died young were named Catherine.
 Her father was a partner in the import firm Seton, Maitland, and Company.

 The Seton family fortunes waned during the volatile economic climate preceding the War of 1812.
 The United Kingdom's blockade of France, and the loss of several of his ships at sea, forced William Seton into bankruptcy.
 The Setons lost their home at 61 Stone Street in lower Manhattan.
 Elizabeth and the children stayed with her father, Richard Bayley, who was the health officer for the Port of New York.
 In August 1801, Dr. Bayley contracted yellow fever while inspecting a ship that had just arrived.
 In her anxiety for his salvation Elizabeth offered to God the life of her infant daughter Catherine.
 Bayley died on August 17, 1801.

 From 1801 to 1803, the family lived in a house at 8 State Street, on the site of the present Church of Our Lady of the Most Holy Rosary.

 Catherine's father suffered from tuberculosis.
-In 1803, om the advice of doctors who thought a warmer climate might ease his condition, he set sail for Italy accompanied by Elizabeth and their eldest daughter Anna Maria.
+In 1803, on the advice of doctors who thought a warmer climate might ease his condition, he set sail for Italy accompanied by Elizabeth and their eldest daughter Anna Maria.
 Presumably the rest of the children stayed with relatives, who raised her in the Episcopal Church.
 William Seton died in Leghorn in December.
 Upon her return to New York, the widow Seton converted to Catholicism, which she had encountered in Italy.
 Her children were likewise converted.
 This was not well-received by members of her social circle, and efforts to support her family by conducting a small school for young ladies were unsuccessful.
 At the invitation of Sulpician Louis William Valentine Dubourg, in 1809, Elizabeth and her children moved to Emmitsburg, Maryland, where she opened Saint Joseph's Academy and Free School for girls.